BrickBot/BrickBot.github.io/Quick-Start.md

-# Quick Start & Setup Guide for the LEGO MindStorms RCX
+# LEGO MindStorms RCX Startup Guide

 ## Quick Start Menu
 There are 80+ projects to explore, but where to start?